oxylabs/chatgpt-web-scraping/README.md

 ```

-Here is the snippet of the output CSV file generated after executing the code:
+Here's the snippet of the output CSV file generated after executing the code:

 ![](/images/scraped_csv.png)